Hermann-SW/Raspberry_v1_camera_global_external_shutter/README.md

 Tools raspivid&ast;_gse require camera and I2C enabled in raspi-config Interfacing options.

-## single exposure
+## Single exposure

-If at most one strobe flash happens per frame, that is single exposure global shutter capturing.
+Single exposure global shutter capturing is when at most one strobe flash happens per frame.
 Tool [shot](tools/shot) allows you to send a single flash pulse (by default 9µs pulse duration to GPIO13, you can pass different arguments):

 	$ shot 9 13
 	$

 ![single exposure frame](res/single-exposure.1.png)

-## multiple exposure
+## Multiple exposure

 In this scenario more than one strobe flash happens  per frame captured.
 Tool [shots](tools/shots) allows to send multiple strobe pulses (by default five 9µs pulses 241µs apart on GPIO13):